Convert into Your Language

 The scientific study of the brain and of the links between brain activity and behavior.

-Mental disorders in which a person does not have signs of brain abnormalities and does not display grossly irrational thinking or violate basic norms but does experience subjective distress; a category dropped from DSM-III.
+Mental disorders in which a person does not have signs of brain abnormalities and does not display grossly irrational thinking or violate basic norms.
+But does experience subjective distress; a category dropped from DSM-III.

 Chemical messengers released from neurons that cross the synapse from one neuron to another, stimulating the postsynaptic neuron.